godisren/Yum-Offline-Install-On-Centos7/README.md

-this shell demostrate offline installation of sofewares
+this shell demostrates offline installation of packages